OpenMDAO/OpenMDAO/ROADMAP.md

 In January 2020, we plan to release V3.0 of the framework.
-This update will **NOT** represent significant change to the codebase or functionality, but will include several small but important practical changes:
+This update will **NOT** represent significant change to the codebase or functionality, but will include some important practical changes:

 ## 1) Dropping support for Python 2.0 and supporting only Python 3.6 and greater
 - Scipy and Numpy have already dropped Python 2 support for future releases.
-- Will allow us to modestly simplify our codebase
+- This will allow for a modest simplification of the codebase.

 ## 2) Removing all current deprecations
-- We've made a strong attempt not to break backwards compatibility through deprecations where possible, but V3.0 will solidify the current primary (i.e. non deprecated) APIs as the only ones.
+- We have been making an earnest attempt not to break backwards compatibility through deprecations, but V3.0 will solidify the current non-deprecated APIs as the only APIs.

 ----------------------------------------------